-Duncanson Artist-in-Residence Program - A two-week residency that celebrates the achievements of contemporary African American artists in honor of Nicholas Longworth and Robert S. Duncanson.
+Duncanson Artist-in-Residence Program - An annual two-week residency that celebrates the achievements of contemporary African American artists in honor of Nicholas Longworth and Robert S. Duncanson.

 Cohen Distinguished Lecture Series - A yearly lecture series that features noted scholars in the area of nineteenth century European art.

 Chamber Music | Tunes of the Taft | Fall Jazz Series - A series of monthly music performances held from January through October that features classical, jazz, country and rock music.

 YP (Young Professional) Programs - Program organized quarterly in conjunction with special exhibitions.
 The program includes tours, art making, music, talks and discussions, and opportunities to socialize with peers and professionals.

 A Deep Look: Participants are invited to look closely at a single work of art for a prolonged period of time.

 Symposium - A symposium organized in conjunction with Daubigny, Monet, Van Gogh: Impressions of Landscape.
 The speakers included: Lynne Ambrosini, Director of Collections and Exhibitions; Nienke Bakker, Curator of Van Gogh Paintings Van Gogh Museum, Netherlands; David A. Brenneman, Wilma E. Kelley Director Indiana University Art Museum, Bloomington; Heather Lemonedes, Curator of Drawings and Interim Co-Chief Curator Cleveland Museum of Art, Cleveland; Kevin Robbins, Associate Professor of Modern French Urban and Cultural History Indiana University-Purdue University, Indianapolis; Madeleine Fidell-Beaufort, Professor Emerita American University, Paris; Claire Durand-Ruel Snollaerts, Independent Art Historian, Paris

 Artist Reaching Classrooms - A program that provides opportunities for high school students to meet with work with living artists and to create art that is exhibited in an annual exhibition.
 Awards and scholarships are made available to the top five winners.
 Student artwork is on display at the public library for 3 months.